WeakBlood/CSES/README.md

 # MY-CSES-SOLUTIONS
-HIIIII, that's just a folder full of my c++ solutions of the famous problem set in CSES , if you notice any similarity with others code it's because i couldn't solved that problem by my own.
+HIII!
+This folder contains my C++ solutions to the famous problem set in CSES.
+If you notice any similarity with other codes, it's because I couldn't solve that problem on my own.
 Have a nice journey!
-The repository is divided into directories that have the same name as in the problem set and i will try to give a personal explanation on each of the problem i solved, into the code or in a txt file in the same folder of the code.
+The repository is organized into directories named after the problems in the set, and I will try to provide a personal explanation for each problem I've solved, either within the code or in a txt file located in the same folder as the code.